Stochastic partial differential equations arising in self-organized criticality: Introduction

 for $\tau,h\to 0$, where $X$ is the unique EVI solution to

 with initial state $x_0\in L^2([0,1])$. \end{thm}

-The main results can be re-interpreted in terms of the convergence of finite difference schemes for singular-degenerate (stochastic) PDE.
+The above two main results can be reinterpreted in terms of the convergence of time explicit finite difference schemes for singular-degenerate (stochastic) PDE.
 From this viewpoint, the results presented in this work partially extend those of the recent contribution \cite{delTesoI}.
 More precisely, the results of \cite{delTesoI} in particular imply the convergence of explicit finite difference schemes of singular-degenerate PDE of the type \eqref{1eq:3new} with $B\equiv 0$ and Lipschitz continuous nonlinearities $\tilde\phi$.
-Due to the discontinuous nature of the diffusion coefficient $\tilde\phi$ appearing in applications in SOC these results are not applicable here.
+Due to the discontinuous nature of the diffusion coefficients \eqref{1eq:148-new}, \eqref{1eq:149-new} the results of \cite{delTesoI} are not applicable in the present setting.
 In addition, the arguments developed in \cite{Evje-Karlsen-explicit,delTesoI} rely on compactness arguments in $L^1$, and, therefore, require at least $L^1$ regularity for the forcing.
-In the context of stochastic PDE considered here, these methods are not applicable, since space-time white noise has spatial regularity only $\cC^{-\frac1{2}-}$.
+In the context of stochastic PDE considered here, these methods are not applicable, since (1+1)-dimensional space-time white noise has spatial regularity only $\cC^{-\frac1{2}-}$.
 Therefore, arguments applicable in spaces of distributions have to be developed, which is done in the present work by establishing an $H^{-1}$-based approach rather than working in $L^1$.

 In the language of numerical analysis, the first main result obtained in this work and, analogously, the second one can be re-formulated as follows. \begin{Cor} Let $d=1$.
-Consider a rectangular grid covering $[0,T]\times[0,1]$ with spatial length $h$ and time step size $\tau$.
-Assume that \eqref{1eq:CFL} is satisfied.
-Then, the solutions of the explicit finite difference discretizations of the stochastic PDE \eqref{1eq:Zhang} with respect to these grids, given by \eqref{1eq:150-new}, converge for $\tau,h\to 0$ to the unique weak solution of \eqref{1eq:Zhang} in the same sense as in Theorem \ref{1thm-Zhang}. \end{Cor}
+Consider a rectangular grid covering $[0,T]\times[0,1]$ with grid size $h$ and time step size $\tau$ and assume that \eqref{1eq:CFL} is satisfied.
+Then, the solutions of the explicit finite difference discretization of the stochastic PDE \eqref{1eq:Zhang}, i.e., \eqref{1eq:150-new} with $\tilde\phi = \tilde\phi_2$, converge for $\tau,h\to 0$ to the unique weak solution of \eqref{1eq:Zhang} in the same sense as in Theorem \ref{1thm-Zhang}. \end{Cor}

 \begin{Rem} The proof in \cite{delTesoI} relies on a comparison principle on the level of the discrete scheme, which is closely connected to the CFL-type condition

 where $\mathrm{Lip}_{\tilde\phi}$ is the Lipschitz constant of the nonlinearity ${\tilde\phi}$ (see \cite[p.
 2272]{delTesoI}).
 Due to the discontinuous nature of the nonlinearities in \eqref{1eq:148-new} and \eqref{1eq:149-new} such a condition can only be satisfied in a limiting sense, thus motivating \eqref{1eq:CFL}. \end{Rem}